 Morse Micro launched The IEEE 802.11ah, a new purpose-built SoCs for Wi-Fi HaLow connectivity that redefines IoT connectivity with fastest 8MHz channel throughput, lowest power consumption and smallest size.

-Morse Micro is backed by MegaChips Corporation, Main Sequence Ventures, CSIRO Innovation Fund, Clean Energy Innovation Fund, Blackbird Ventures, Clean Energy Finance Corporation, Skip Capital, Right Click Capital, Uniseed, and others.
+Morse Micro is backed by MegaChips Corporation, Main Sequence Ventures, CSIRO Innovation Fund, Clean Energy Innovation Fund, Blackbird Ventures, TelstraSuper, Clean Energy Finance Corporation, Uniseed, Skip Capital, NGS, HESTA, and others.
 The company raised supercharges its Series B round with another A$30M ($20M) on Nov 28, 2022, bringing its Series B total to AU$170M ($115M).
 And the total overall funding raised by Morse Micro to $148.6M to date.